sarahliu2006/Sarah-Liu/_posts/2022-11-7-finaltestcorrections.md

 Question 1:
 <img src= "https://github.com/sarahliu2006/Sarah-Liu/blob/78b5ee26903e51809da4ffce1d7a33a90d13adda/images/question1csp.PNG?raw=true">
 What I answered: A, The code segment displays the value of  2(5×3)  by initializing result to 2 and then multiplying result by 3 a total of five times.
-The correct answer: D, The code segment displays the value of  2(53)  by initializing result to 2 and then multiplying result by 5 a total of three times.
+The correct answer: D, The code segment displays the value of  2(5^3)  by initializing result to 2 and then multiplying result by 5 a total of three times.
 The code segment initializes result to 2, then repeatedly multiplies result by 5 inside a loop.
-The loop iterates three times, so result is assigned the value of 2(53).

 Question 5:
 <img src= "https://github.com/sarahliu2006/Sarah-Liu/blob/3b97525ee0db2784c0a6a897082acc197d71702a/images/question5csp.PNG?raw=true">